 This week, there was a woman on Catholic Answers who was worried about her Confirmation name.
 The priest years ago had allowed her to take the name “Rosemary,” but there wasn’t any specific St. Rosemary that she could find.

 Okay.
 First off, like the Catholic Answers guy said, this is an optional part of the rite, a custom, and no Confirmation name is going to hurt the validity of your Confirmation.
+You can also take a name after your Confirmation sponsor, any name, as long as it’s not an anti-Catholic name.
+Your sponsor is your “saint,” so to speak.

 Second, you’re totally allowed to have a compound name.
 There are plenty of St. Roses and St. Marys, and even St. Rosamaria.
 What’s more — St. Rose of Lima was told by the Virgin Mary that not only did it please her that her mom called her “Rosa” even though her legal name was Isabel; she’d find it particularly pleasing if people called her “Rosa de Santa Maria.”
 If it’s Catholic enough for a mystic kid’s chat with Mary, it’s Catholic enough for me!